-- 9. The Town of Concord will continue to work with Jefferson County to review zoning and land division requests in accordance with the Jefferson County Zoning Ordinance1 and the Jefferson County Agricultural Preservation and Land Use Plan.2 - 10.
-The Town of Concord will continue to work with Jefferson County to ensure a preservation of agricultural land within the Town. - 11.
-The Town may want to evaluate and quantify the current level of police protection and police presence within the Town with the objective of making a determination as to the adequacy of the services provided. - 12.
-The Town will reevaluate fire and ambulance services as contracts expire to ensure the best protection to the Town citizens and to ensure these services are provided at a reasonable and competitive cost to the Town.
+- 9. The Town of Concord will continue to work with Jefferson County to review zoning and land division requests in accordance with the Jefferson County Zoning Ordinance1 and the 2021 Jefferson County Agricultural Preservation and Land Use Plan. - 10.
+The Town will improve predictability and plan consistency for projects in the town by consistently documenting, in writing, the specific aspects of the project and the specific text from this Comprehensive Plan relevant to whatever recommendation is made. - 11.
+The Town of Concord will continue to work with Jefferson County to ensure a preservation of agricultural land within the Town.